 Object-level queries (Get)

 This page covers object-level query functions.
-They are collectively referred to as Get
+They are collectively referred to as Get queries within.

 Parameters

-query requires the target collection to be specified.
+A Get query requires the target collection to be specified.

 -